vagrod/zara/README.md

 [![Unity-tested](https://img.shields.io/badge/Tested%20with-Unity%20-%23000000.svg?&logo=unity)](https://unity.com)

 Zara is written in C# (3D-engine-agnostic code: no specific 3D-engine references).\
+If you want to download only Zara code without any demos and optional stuff, visit [Releases](https://github.com/vagrod/zara/releases) section.\
 It is also available in the Unity Asset format: [here](https://assetstore.unity.com/packages/templates/systems/zara-survival-engine-182386#description).

 Zara will be useful for you if you want your game to have weather-aware health control with ton of intertwined parameters, sleeping, fatigue, diseases (flu, food poisoning, venom poisoning, angina and so on), injuries (cuts, fractures), food spoiling, water disinfecting, inventory, crafting, clothes with different water/cold resistance levels and more.
 On a surface, it is really easy to [set up](https://github.com/vagrod/zara/wiki/Getting-Started) and use.